Students must meet all degree requirements as specified in their catalog year.

 The student must first make a good faith effort to resolve the matter informally by talking directly with the individual concerned, the individual's direct supervisor or department chair, and the director of the unit or college/school dean.
 If resolution is not effected through the informal procedures, for assistance students should contact the Office of the Vice President for Student Affairs and Dean of Students.

 Undergraduate transfer students are generally evaluated under the degree requirements listed in the General Catalog at the time they enter California State University, Fresno.

-During the first semester of enrollment, transfer students should receive a copy of a computerized evaluation (DPR - Degree Progress Report) detailing how prior coursework has transferred into the university and indicating remaining degree requirements.
-It is recommended that students request an updated DPR (Degree Progress Report) through self-service at least once a year for review with their academic adviser.
+Transfer students who accept their admission and register for mandatory Dog Days session should receive an email with instructions on how to access their computerized evaluation (DPR - Degree Progress Report) detailing how prior coursework has transferred into the university and indicating remaining degree requirements.
+It is recommended that students access an updated DPR (Degree Progress Report) through self-service at least once a semester for review with their academic adviser.
 A degree evaluation is completed during the semester a student files for graduation.
 (Search Graduation and Commencement.)
-Students should keep their personal copy current.

 B - Very Good.
 (1) Performance of the student has demonstrated a high level of competence, showing sustained superiority in meeting all stated course objectives and responsibilities and exhibiting a high degree of intellectual initiative.
 (3 grade points per unit.)

 C - Satisfactory.
 (2) Performance of the student has demonstrated a satisfactory level of competence, showing an adequate level of understanding of course objectives, responsibilities, and comprehension of course intent.
 (2 grade points per unit.)

 D - Unsatisfactory.
 (2,3) Performance of the student has been unsatisfactory, showing inadequacy in meeting basic course objectives, responsibilities, and comprehension of course content.
 (1 grade point per unit.)